Anxiety / Mental Health / Wellbeing

 The elusive work-life balance.
 Can it even exist today when it seems that everyone is ‘ON’ all of the time?

-Work and life have become increasingly busy and fast-paced, and when combined with a lack of boundaries between the both, it’s no surprise that many of us are frustrated, feel stressed and exhausted (or even burnt out) and are looking for more work-life balance.
+Work and life have become increasingly busy and fast-paced, and when combined with a lack of boundaries, it’s no surprise that many of us are frustrated, feel stressed and exhausted (or even burnt out) and are looking for more work-life balance.

 Today’s culture has glamorised sacrifice to achieve “it all” alongside the expectation of being ‘on’ ALL of the time and multitasking, setting standards none of us can nor should maintain.